Police in Sri Lanka say 290 people killed in attacks on churches, hotels | CBC News

 Security forces raided a house in Colombo on Sunday afternoon, several hours after the attack.
 Police reported an explosion at the house and said three officers were killed.

-Police said on Monday 24 people had been arrested, all of whom were Sri Lankan.
+Police said Monday 24 people had been arrested, all of whom were Sri Lankan.

 The U.S. State Department issued a revised travel warning.
-"Terrorists may attack with little or no warning," it said in the warning, which was set at two on a scale on which four means do not travel.
+"Terrorists may attack with little or no warning," read the warning, which was set at two on a scale on which four means do not travel.

 Possible targets included tourist spots, transport hubs, shopping malls, hotels, places of worship, airports and other public areas, it said.